numaproj/numaflow/docs/user-guide/sources/http.md

 ### ClusterIP Service

 An HTTP Source in a MonoVertex can generate 'ClusterIP' Service if 'service:true' is specified.
-Unlike a Pipeline, where the Service name combines the pipelinen and vertex names, a MonoVertex's HTTP Source Service is simple named after the MonoVertex, so it can be accessed at `https://{monoVertexName}.{namespace}.svc:8443/vertices/{monoVertexName}` within the cluster by default.
+Unlike a Pipeline, where the Service name combines the pipeline and vertex names, a MonoVertex's HTTP Source Service is simple named after the MonoVertex, so it can be accessed at `https://{monoVertexName}.{namespace}.svc:8443/vertices/{monoVertexName}` within the cluster by default.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1